 Asking for help

 It’s easy to feel swallowed up when experiencing life as a gender-minority and having excess weight.
-If this is something you’re feeling, the most important thing to do is reach out—find camaraderie with a support group in your area, reach out to your Found Coach, or join the Found Facebook Group for more help.
+If this is something you’re feeling, the most important thing to do is reach out—find camaraderie with a support group in your area, or join the Found Facebook Group for more help.
 You’re not alone, and there are resources to help you not only survive, but to thrive.